abhishek-gola/hazard-detector/README.md

 its false-alarm rate at half the recall.
 The remaining advantage is recall, not accuracy.

-**One recording session, and that is forced.** All seven drives are `2011_09_26`.
+**One recording session, and that is forced.** All 15 drives are `2011_09_26`.
 KITTI raw publishes tracklets for no other date (verified — every other date 404s), and **all 38 archives in the KittiMoSeg release are also `2011_09_26`**.
 So this is the ceiling of the field's standard benchmark for the task, not only of the shortcut taken here.
 Nothing here speaks to weather, night, rain, or another sensor.

-**Seven of 38 available drives.** Labels exist for all 38; only seven have cached VGGT geometry.
-2,024 instances over 108 tracks could be roughly five times that, which would turn "precision ranges 18–83 %" from seven anecdotes into a distribution.
+**15 of 38 available drives.** Labels exist for all 38; 15 have cached VGGT geometry.
+3,138 instances over 157 tracks could still be about 2.5× that, and it is the track count that holds the confidence intervals at roughly ±4.5 points.
 This is compute, not ideas.

 **The ground truth used for six turns of development was 58.9 % complete.** The derived rigid-field labels are 93.6 % precise but found only 58.9 % of KittiMoSeg's